-Last week, ACIFMA Education was in Jamaica to promote local adherence to good market practices advocated by the FX Global Code.
+Last week, ACIFMA Education was in Jamaica to promote local adherence to good market practices of the FX Global Code.

 The initiative was led by the Jamaican Institute of Financial Services (JIFS) and the National Commercial Bank (NCB), with the visit including meetings with the Bank Of Jamaica, the Jamaica Bankers Association, the Cambio Association and a radio interview on Power106FM.